mglaman/drupal-check/README.md

 # drupal-check [![Build Status](https://travis-ci.com/mglaman/drupal-check.svg?branch=master)](https://travis-ci.com/mglaman/drupal-check)

+## Requirements

+You must have PHP 7.1 or greater, which is a requirement of PHPStan, the static analyzer backing this tool.

 ## Usage

 For the best experience with this tool is best used against a vanilla Drupal project.
 It will work against custom Drupal